 Inspired by Scott Hanselman’s recent blog on what .NET Developers ought to know to start 2017 I thought I would take it a step further to create a small guide for Xamarin developers creating iOS, Android, and macOS apps in .NET.
 So I sat down with Chris Hardy and put together a list of Xamarin specific terms and resources.

-Before we start, you should totally go read Scott’s awesome blog as it is tons of awesome information.
+Before we start, you should totally go read Scott’s awesome blog as it has tons of awesome information.
 Also, to make this post consumable I broke it down into need/should/nice to know sections and have it broken into iOS and Android too!

 When you are ready to get started with Xamarin head to http://developer.xamarin.com, which is absolutely the best place to get started and has been since I started mobile development in 2011.
 Now, let’s do this!